InfosecBlake/ip_auto_sort/README.md

 ## Usage

-To use the tool, cd to the directory that contains your `ip_auto_sort` script and then run the script as shown below:
+To use the tool, cd to the directory that contains your `sort.py` script and then run the script as shown below:
 ```bash
 python sort.py <filename> <args>
 ```